-It’s quite interesting that all tutorials of font design advise you to keep the number of anchors of each glyph so small as possible.
+It’s quite interesting that all tutorials of type design advise you to keep the number of anchor points in each glyph as small as possible.
 Although I absolutely understand why this advise is given (e.g. because of cutting limitations) I just tried what happens, when you “overload” a font with anchors.

 To be honest: Nothing.
-Nothing really mentionable happens.
+Nothing really remarkable happens.
 Most of the desktop publishing software can handle the font quite well.
-The font (its name is “Anilin” is roughly based on my own handwriting.
-I did the first sketches with a broken pencil and I liked the look.
+The font (its name is Anilin) is loosely based on my own handwriting.
+I did the first sketches with a broken pencil on very rough paper and I liked the look.
+The drawings were scanned using a cheap office scanner and digitized by Adobe Illustrator’s path tracing function.

 Download